canonical/netplan/doc/examples.md

 AIm+QeCoC23zInKASmhu6z/3iaT0R2IKraB7WwYB5ms=
 ```

-Use the following configuration in the `first peer` (replace the keys and IPs as needed):
+Use the following configuration in the `first peer` (replace the keys and IP addresses as needed):

 ```yaml
 network: